Clarence River Estuary Coastal Management Program

 The river bank in the Palmer's Island Village is decaying very bad since the last flood most of the rocks have slid in the river a few yrs ago they did down near the caravan park and stopped at the start of the village one of the old cement wharfs is on a dangerous angle and during the drought the land surrounding it had large cracks next flood it will probably slide in this is a dangerous area younge children play at the park and fish there with no clue to the hazard conditions river banks are meant to have trees growing beside them that's what holds banks together planting some native plants will strengthen the land

-Lee asked 12 months agoHi Lee, Thanks for your time and information.
+Lee asked about 1 year agoHi Lee, Thanks for your time and information.
 Bank erosion is a recognised issue at numerous locations right throughout the Clarence River Estuary.
 Stage 2 of the CMP is proposed to include and estuary wide bank condition assessment which will assess bank erosion and associated impacts/risks across the estuary and prioritise sites for remediation.

 -